-As illustrated in Figure 27, the capital projects fund will be 90.17% in 2024 based on straight line amortization of the future expense of planned capital projects and delay or deferral of several vehicle purchases.
-While the capital projects fund remains less than 100%, cash flow is adequate to address the district's capital projects requirements.
+As illustrated in Figure 27, the capital projects fund will be 100% in 2025 based on straight line amortization of the future expense of planned capital projects and delay, deferral, or reallocation of several vehicle purchases.

 Considerations

 The capital projects fund has sufficient funding for the district's projected apparatus and equipment needs and current funding has allowed the district to fund several important facility projects to improve the health and safety of our members.
 However, Central Whidbey Island Fire & Rescue (CWIFR) has a number of identified capital facilities needs that are not currently programmed in the capital projects plan and will eventually need to be funded.